roronyc19/frontend-bootcamp/README.md

 ### 4. Lesson Structure

-1. Demos will either be via CodePen (Steps 1, 2 and 3) or done in the step folder.
-Follow the step README to walkthrough the demo.
+1. Demos are done via CodePen (Steps 1, 2 and 3) or done in the step folder.
+Follow the steps in README.md to walk through the demo.

-2. Much like demos, exercises are done via CodePen or in the project step folders.
-These exercises will give you an opportunity to try what was demonstrated in the first step.
+2. Exercises are done via CodePen or in the step folder.
+They will give you an opportunity to try what was demonstrated in the demo.

-## What to expect

-For each lesson, the presenter will walk through some demo code to teach core concepts about the topic.
-Don't worry about writing code at this point.
-Just follow along via the readmes linked below.

-Most lessons also have an exercise portion.
-Exercise instructions are usually found in the readme for each step's "exercise" folder.

-### Day one
+### Part one

 Day one covers the basics of HTML, CSS and JavaScript, as well as an introduction to React and TypeScript.